microsoft/WhatTheHack/038-MDWCovid19/Coach/05-TransformLoad.md

 ### Version Control Rules:

 - Developers cannot push changes directly to the main branch.
-    - In Github the repository will need to be public to accomplish this.
+    - In GitHub the repository will need to be public to accomplish this.
 - Changes are reviewed with at least one explicit approval from another developer before being incorporated into the main branch.

 Branch Protection steps: